saebyeokchu/python-ai-messiy/README.md

 ## 🌟 Features

-- 💬 Real-time messaging system (WebSocket/Socket.IO ready)
+- 💬 A hybrid NER system for Korean text
-- 🧩 Modular structure with clean code architecture
-- 🔐 Basic user authentication & session management
-- 🗃️ Scalable data models (TypeScript + ORM)
-- 📦 Ready for REST or GraphQL API expansion
-- 🔄 Designed for frontend integrations (React, Next.js, etc.)
+- 🧩 Uses rules and dictionaries for high-precision extraction of common patterns
+- 🔐 Falls back to a trained deep learning model for general entity recognition
+- 🗃️ Useful in chatbots, document tagging, information extraction, and more

 ---